 Our working capital management goals include maintaining an optimal level of inventory necessary to deliver goods on time to our customers and our retail stores to satisfy end consumer demand, alleviating manufacturing capacity constraints, and driving efficiencies to minimize the cycle time from the purchase of inventory from our suppliers to the collection of accounts receivable balances from our customers.
 Inventory balances may be elevated in advance of periods of expected high demand.
-As of December 31, 2022, our inventory balance increased to \$1,028.5 million, compared to \$645.4 million as of December 31, 2021.
-Unrealized projected sales growth for Fall 2022 and earlier receipts of Spring 2023 product resulted in higher inventory levels.
-We believe older season inventory purchases and we are leveraging our outlet stores to sell excess merchandise.
-We expect inventory to remain elevated into the second half of 2023 as we carry forward inventory into future seasons, balancing reducing inventory levels with maintaining profitability.
+As of December 31, 2023, our inventory balance decreased to \$746.3 million, compared to \$1,028.5 million as of December 31, 2022, driven by a meaningful reduction of purchases of Spring 2023 and Fall 2023 inventory, as well as the use of our outlet stores and temporary clearance locations to profitably clear excess merchandise.
+We believe older season inventories represent a manageable portion of our total inventory mix.

-We have planned 2023 capital expenditures of approximately \$70 to \$90 million.
-This includes investments in our DTC operations, including new stores, U.S. distribution projects to increase efficiency and expand storage, and digital and supply chain capabilities to support our strategic priorities.
+We have planned 2024 capital expenditures of approximately \$60 to \$80 million.
+This includes investments in our DTC operations, including new stores and digital and supply chain capabilities to support our strategic priorities.
 Our actual capital expenditures may differ from the planned amounts depending on factors such as the timing of system implementations and new store openings and related construction as well as the availability of capital assets from suppliers.

 Our long-term goal is to maintain a strong balance sheet and a disciplined approach to capital allocation.
-Dependent upon market conditions and our strategic priorities, our capital allocation approach includes:
+Dependent upon our financial position, market conditions and our strategic priorities, our capital allocation approach includes:

-- investing in organic growth opportunities to drive long-term profitable growth; - · returning at least 40% of free cash flow to shareholders through dividends and share repurchases; and - considering opportunistic mergers and acquisitions.
+- investing in organic growth opportunities to drive long-term profitable growth; - returning at least 40% of free cash flow to shareholders through dividends and share repurchases; and - considering opportunistic mergers and acquisitions.